Chart Color Schemes

 Newcastle - Cooks Hill has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified 58 potential impact projects.
-Notable ones are East End Newcastle, Dairy Farmers Towers, The Store Newcastle, and Pottery Lane Residential Development - Newcastle.
-The following details the most relevant projects.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 55 projects that may impact the area.
+Notable projects include East End Newcastle, Dairy Farmers Towers, The Store Newcastle, and Pottery Lane Residential Development - Newcastle.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.